 That's about it.
 Anybody who has an addition, comment it!

-In little old Day Block Township, there isn't much to be seen other than a few camps, small lakes, and some wildlife.
+In little old Township 26, there isn't much to be seen other than a few camps, small lakes, and some wildlife.
 That is, if you stick to the main roads.
 Watch as we venture into the woods and discover the remnants of an era past.

 I'm not really sure when I consider Abandonment of Maine to have started, but I usually go with May 4th, 2012.
 Considering that, happy birthday AoM!
 It's been two years and research and planning is still going forward to make this season a good one.